moknoll/Inception/DEV_DOC.md

 7. (Optional) Troubleshooting

+relevant commands
+in /srcs

+docker exec -it nginx openssl s_client -connect localhost:443 -tls1_3

+to. check tls is running

 Set up the environment from scratch (prerequisites, configuration files, se- crets).
 ◦ Build and launch the project using the Makefile and Docker Compose.